Alejandro131/grago/README.md

-GraGo
+grago
 ---

-`GraGo` is a library writen in Go, implementing various graph algorithms.
+Implementing various graph algorithms, `grago` is a library writen in Go.

 Installation
 ===